-- Density-based Outlier: The outlier score of an object is the inverse of the density around the object. - Can be defined in terms of the k nearest neighbors - One definition: Inverse of distance to kth neighbor - Another definition: Inverse of the average distance to k neighbors - DBSCAN definition - If there are regions of different density, this approach can have problems
+- Density-based Outlier: The outlier score of an object is the inverse of the density around the object. - Can be defined in terms of the k nearest neighbors - One definition: Inverse of distance to kth neighbor (a.k.a.
+SimpleLOF) - Another definition: Inverse of the average distance to k neighbors - DBSCAN definition - If there are regions of different density, this approach can have problems